 - How do I borrow an iPad for an assessment/trial loan?
 Submit a short-term device loan request at Oklahoma ABLE Tech or for assistance call 800-257-1705.
 Request to borrow an iPad and indicate that the device is for accessing digital books from Bookshare.
 ABLE Tech will send an iPad with sample books loaded into Read2Go or a comparable accessible book-reading app, which you can then use to assess the suitability of the format for your particular student.
 When you have determined that the iPad and digital text are appropriate for your student, you may submit your request for a school-term loan of an iPad from Liberty Braille through this website.

 - I have a student whom I’d like to have try an iPad but school has started – is it too late?
 No, it’s not too late.
 ABLE Tech is doing demo loans all year round.
 As soon as you submit the paperwork for the demo, your student is put on our loan list.
 They will receive their school year iPad as soon as they complete the demo, based on availability.
 We will start the school year with iPads to loan but we do not have an unlimited supply so don’t wait!

 - Can an iPad work for a Student who is Braille Reader?
 Yes!
 There are many great accessibility features that make the iPad work well for students with little or no vision.
-When paired with an APH refreshabraille display, it works very well for many braille readers.
-ABLE Tech has demo braille displays to loan as well and the AIM Center is able to purchase them through APH for use during the school year.
+When paired with a refreshable braille display, it works very well for many braille readers.
+Currently, technology is not advanced enough to make mathematics usable in a digital format but novels, and other ELA materials are generally very accessible.
+We have a limited number of braille displays available for school-term loans.
+We recommend you conduct an assistive technology assessment using a braille display from ABLE Tech before requesting a display from Liberty Braille.
 Click here to watch a video where a teacher demonstrates using an iPad paired with an refreshabraille 18.

-For more information on how to recommend a student for this opportunity, please contact us.
+For more information and forms to request an iPad for your qualifying student, please contact us.